 The indicative plan analysis and concept primarily addressed landscape issues, making suggestions as to how these would be dealt with in a full plan.
 These included; development of native woodland and riparian networks, integration and diversification of tree species, use species choice to accentuate landform, provision of a circular forest walk, and modification of the forest edge to integrate with the surrounding landform.
 It identified visually sensitive areas, with a significant viewpoint along the south side of Loch Feochan on the A816.
 It also suggested areas in which Phase 1 felling would ideally take place, based on a road running down the spine of the block.
-This felling was proposed for 2015, but has been unachievable due to lack of an agreed access across private ground over which to haul timber.
+This felling was proposed for 2015, but has been unachievable due to lack of an agreed access across private ground over which to haul timber (see section 3.3.2 for further details).